chriskonnertz/Jobs/README.md

     }
 ```

-The `Job` class implements these methods.
-It provides the attributes `name`, `active` and `timeSpan` that can be overwritten by inheriting classes.
+The `Job` class actually implements these methods.
+It provides the attributes `name`, `active` and `timeSpan` that inheriting classes can overwrite.